-- 18. Wage period - 19.
+- 18. Wage period - 18A.
+Calculation of wages for incomplete month's work - 19.
 Time of payment of wages - 20.
 Payment on normal termination of contract - 21.
 Payment on termination of contract in special circumstances and on breach of contract - 22.
-Limitation on advances to employees - 23.
-Wages not due for absence from work through imprisonment or attendance in court
+Limitation on advances to employees - Wages not due for absence from work through imprisonment or attendance in court